christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

   }
   ```

-* When the page is just wide enough for the sidebar to appear on the right, the Twitter timeline overflows its panel, spilling out onto the right margin.
+* **Problem:** When the page is just wide enough for the sidebar to appear on the right, the Twitter timeline overflows its panel, spilling out onto the right margin.
 This can cause all sorts of problems on an iPad.

   ![](images/part6s4b.png)

-  Solution: Only show the Twitter timeline on desktops.
+  **Solution:** Only show the Twitter timeline on desktops.
 We can do that using [Bootstrap's Responsive Utility](http://getbootstrap.com/css/#responsive-utilities) classes.
 In this case we want to apply `.visible-lg` to the panel, like so:

   ```html
   <div class="panel panel-primary visible-lg">